Siege of Oxford: First siege (1644)

 Late in May 1644 Edmund Ludlow joined Sir William Waller at Abingdon to blockade Oxford.
 According to Sir Edward Walker's diary, on 27 May Waller attempted to cross the Isis at Newbridge, but was defeated by Royalist dragoons.
-The following day, the Earl of Essex Earl of Essex and his army forded the river at Sandford-on-Thames, halting on Bullingdon Green in full view of the city.
+The following day, the Earl of Essex and his army forded the river at Sandford-on-Thames, halting on Bullingdon Green in full view of the city.
 Whilst the main army marched on to Islip to make quarters there, the Earl of Essex and a small party of horse came within cannon shot to make a closer inspection of the place.
 For a large part of 29 May, various parties of Parliamentarian horse troop went up and down Headington Hill and had a few skirmishes near the ports, although little damage was made on either side—the work at St Clement's Port made three or four great shot at them, driving them back to the main body of troops.
 The King, being at that time on the top of Magdalen Tower, had a clear view of the troops' manoeuvres.

 On 30 May and 31 May the Parliamentarians made unsuccessful attempts to cross the River Cherwell at Gosford Bridge, and Earl of Cleveland Thomas Wentworth made a demonstration with 150 horse troops towards Abingdon, where Waller had 1,000 foot and 400 horse troops.
 Entering the town, Cleveland captured forty prisoners, but was pursued so heavily they escaped, and although he killed the commander of their party, the Royalists lost Captains de Lyne and Trist, with many more wounded.

-Waller finally succeeded in forcing the passage at Newbridge on 2 June and a large contingent crossed the Isis in boats.
+Waller finally succeeded in forcing the passage at Newbridge on 2 June, and a large contingent crossed the Isis in boats.
 The King went to Woodstock to hold council and in the late evening heard news that Waller had brought some 5,000 horse and foot through Newbridge, some of which were within three miles of Woodstock.
 Islip and the passes over the Cherwell were abandoned, leaving matches burning at the bridges to deceive the Parliamentarians, the Royalists retreated to Oxford, arriving there in the early morning of 3 June.
 Walker notes that there was not enough supplies to last fourteen days and that if the army stayed in the city and were besieged, all would be lost in a matter of days.
 It was decided the King should leave Oxford that night: the King ordered a large part of the army, with cannon, to march through the city towards Abingdon to act as a diversion.
 The King constituted a council to govern affairs in his absence and ordered all others who were to join him to be ready at the sound of a trumpet.
-After a few hours the army returned from Abingdon, having successfully drawn off Waller.
+After a few hours, the army returned from Abingdon, having successfully drawn off Waller.